 This is the website for Mark B. Wilson, historian and writer.

-If you are a student and want to reach me, my contact information and office hours are on my syllabus for whichever course you're registered for (check for your course under the Courses Taught tab).
+If you are a student and you want to reach me, my contact information and office hours are on my syllabus for whichever course you're registered for.